cca/cca_invenio/notes/permissions-communities.md

 Program Communities:

+- Membership
+  - Closed (not everyone can join)
+  - Faculty: Reader
+  - Program admins: QUESTION Curator or Manager?
+Allowing them to manage members frees us up some but might lead to user errors (e.g., student added as Reader, like with manual Moodle enrollments).
 - Privileges
   - Community visibility: Public
   - Members visibility: Members only
 - Review policy
-  - All curators, managers, owners to publish without review
+  - All program faculty can publish without review (`members`)
   - Open submissions (students will not be members of the community)
-- Membership
-  - Program admins: QUESTION Curator or Manager?
-Allowing them to manage members frees us up some but might lead to user errors (e.g., student added as Reader, like with manual Moodle enrollments).
-  - Faculty: Reader

 Libraries: TBD.